-Get answers to common questions about sexual misconduct definitions, reporting, and procedures at Towson University.
+Get answers to common questions about sexual harassment and other misconduct definitions, reporting and procedures at TU.

 Yes.
 Although neither the reporting party (the person alleged to be a victim of sexual harassment) nor the responding party (the person alleged to have committed the sexual harassment) is required to have an attorney serve in the role of personal advisor, each is permitted to do so.
 It should be noted that the advisor has a limited role in the investigatory, hearing, and appeal process.
 An attorney acting as an advisor may not speak on behalf of their advisee during any interview or hearing, and is not permitted to raise objections, argue in support of a party’s position, or otherwise “represent” a party during the process.